Snowflake-Labs/sfquickstarts/site/sfguides/src/streamsets_hol/streamsets_hol.md

 ### **Use Fragment to create Pivot Table**

 1. In the pipeline canvas for **My First Pipeline**, use the **Stage library panel** on the right.
-Click on the ``A`` in the top left of the panel produce a dropdown menu with the list of object types that can be added to the canvas.
+Click on the ``A`` in the top left of the panel produce a drop-down menu with the list of object types that can be added to the canvas.
 Select ``Fragments`` from the list.
 Now select the **Pivot Fragment**.
 A pop-up will appear to allow you to alter the prefix that StreamSets adds to the parameters for that fragment.
 Leave this unchanged and click on **Done**.

       ![Stage Library Panel](assets/ss_stage_library_panel.png)

     - The fragment will now appear on the canvas.
     - Connect the output of **Order and Aggregate Join** to the input of the **Pivot Fragment**.
     - Click on the **Pivot Fragment**.
-On the **General** tab below, there is a property for the **Fragment Commit/Tag**, where the version of the fragment currently in use can be seen and changed with the dropdown menu of its versions.
+On the **General** tab below, there is a property for the **Fragment Commit/Tag**, where the version of the fragment currently in use can be seen and changed with the drop-down menu of its versions.
       ![Choose Fragment Version](assets/ss_pipeline_fragment_version.png)
     - The **Fragment Parameters** tab contains the parameters with the updated prefixes where the parameters have the default values assigned in the fragment.
     - Now look at the pipeline parameters by clicking on an area of blank canvas to have the general pipeline properties appear below the canvas.
 On the **Parameters** tab, the parameters from the fragment were automatically added to this list as well, and pre-populated with the default values.
 The values for the fragment parameters can be updated in either place, and the new value will automatically be populated on both tabs.